gigili/Private-messaging-system/README.md

 The main core of this project is completed.

-You can implement this on your website without any problems and use it as.
+You can implement this on your website without any problems and use it.

 Current options
 ===============